elixir-lang/gen_stage/README.md

   * `ConsumerSupervisor` ([docs](https://hexdocs.pm/gen_stage/ConsumerSupervisor.html)) - a supervisor designed for consuming events from GenStage and starting a child process per event

-Also look into [the Flow project](https://github.com/elixir-lang/flow) for building computational flows using regular `map`, `reduce` and more that run concurrently on top of GenStage.
+You may also be interested in [the Flow project](https://github.com/elixir-lang/flow) for building computational flows using regular `map`, `reduce` and more that run in parallel on top of GenStage.
+See documentation for [Flow](https://hexdocs.pm/flow) or [José Valim's keynote at ElixirConf 2017](https://youtu.be/srtMWzyqdp8?t=244) introducing the main concepts behind GenStage and Flow.

+## Examples

 Examples for using GenStage and ConsumerSupervisor can be found [examples](examples) directory: